About Us

 Our Mandate

-The Social Development Centre Waterloo Region is a learning organization that supports all voices in creation of community wide solutions ensuring that lived experience is the basis for collective action.
+The Social Development Centre Waterloo Region is a learning organization that supports all voices in the creation of community wide solutions, ensuring that lived experience is the basis for collective action towards change in policies and service delivery.

 Our Goals 2022-2024